 Corporate Heros: Psychological capital and performance improvement

 Efficacy.
 Based on Bandura’s social cognitive theory, efficacy refers to a worker’s confidence in his or her ability to get things done using motivation, cognitive resources, or specific courses of action.
-Those high in efficacy are confident and persistent, and when faced with challenges, willing to put forth effort to achieve their goals (Luthans et al., 2007).
+Those high in efficacy are confident and persistent, and when faced with challenges, willing to put forth the effort to achieve their goals (Luthans et al., 2007).

 Resilience.
-When faced with adversity, resilient individuals are able to bounce back quickly and effectively (Masten, 2001).
+When faced with adversity, resilient individuals can bounce back quickly and effectively (Masten, 2001).
 In organizational settings, resilient individuals recover from change, regardless of whether it is positive or negative in nature.
 They bounce back when faced with negative outcomes like adversity, uncertainty, conflict, or failure, and even positive ones like a promotion or increased responsibility.
 Masten identified three ways to promote resilience: 1) reduce risk exposure by identifying factors that create adversity that can be eliminated or changed, 2) increase resources to counterbalance risk, and 3) mobilize and facilitate powerful protective systems.
-Resiliency increases with practice, and individuals become more resilient each time they effectively recover from a setback, creating a positive cycle of improvement.
+Resiliency increases with practice, and individuals become more resilient each time they successfully recover from a setback, creating a positive cycle of improvement.

 Optimism.
 Optimism refers to the positive belief that a desirable outcome will result from increased effort.
-Optimists continue to put forth effort even when faced with increasing adversity, leading them to perform better than pessimists.
+Optimists continue to put forth effort even when faced with growing adversity, leading them to perform better than pessimists.
 Optimism is the foundation of Seligman’s approach to positive psychology, and he supports the development of an optimistic orientation as a requirement for a meaningful life (Seligman, 2002).

 Psychological Capital and Performance